 If you list LBWCC on your FAFSA and complete the application correctly, LBWCC will receive your financial aid information electronically.
 LBWCC will Email you when your aid is received and you must respond designating which campus you plan to attend.
 It is your responsibility to review your financial aid status online at www.lbwcc.edu under myLBWCC and provide any documentation requested.
 If you have not heard from LBWCC in a reasonable time frame you should contact the Financial Aid Officer at the campus you plan to attend.
 Please respond immediately to all LBWCC requests for additional information.

 Federal Verification of FAFSA Application: The Department of Education selects some FAFSA applications for a process called verification.
 During verification, the financial aid administrator(s) will ask the applicant to supply copies of documentation, such as income tax returns, W-2 statements and 1099 forms, to verify the data that was submitted on the Free Application for Federal Student Aid (FAFSA).
+If your application is selected, you will be notified by email to review your myLBWCC(OneACCS) Account for the requirements necessary to complete verifications.
+If verification is not complete, your application cannot be processed.

 Some financial aid funds are limited and preference is given to students who apply by March 1.